stanly0726/pub-notes/docs/Laravel dev setup.md

 1. Develop on your local windows machine
 2. Develop on Ubuntu virtual server

-## Develop on your local windows machine

-1. download laragon
-2. you might need you upgrade php or node
-3. steps are pretty similar with linux, **use the terminal that comes with laragon**

 ## Develop on Ubuntu virtual server

 first connect to wireguard vpn, then you can access the server terminal with VMware ESXi web portal with vmrc or with ssh, instructions below will assume you have access to terminal, if you have difficauly doing so, you can contact me personally.